hardyqr/UW-Spring2017-CS246-Notes/notes-5.25-LEC07.md

 > Anything that can appear on the left-hand side of an assignment expression is an lvalue.

-l value is a storage location (sth to do with address)
+Lvalue is a storage location (sth to do with address)
 - anything that can appear on LHS of an assignment

 Rvalue - acomputed value (temporary)

-`x+y;`
+- eg. `x+y;`

 - anything that can appear on the RHS of an assignment